 Early Nikons were challenging to use compared to Canon models but this changed as technology progressed.
 Nikons improved after about 2013, with the introduction of the D5300, which used Sony sensors and had low read noise levels even at higher ISO.
 This changed the game for Nikon.

 Nikon and Canon are both popular choices for astrophotography now, with Sony very much the third choice.
 This is something for the budding astrophotographer to think about as the most popular choices are probably cheaper in the long run due to more choices of accessories designed for DSLR use in astrophotography.

 Both Nikon and Canon have DSLR models with ASP-C and full-frame which has a larger sensor.
 They both also now sell both mirror and mirrorless versions.
-Sony has great cameras now too and these can all be used for astrophotography.
+Sony has some great cameras like the A6000 or the A7 and these can be used for astrophotography.

 So, if you have a preference for one brand your next step in choosing a DSLR would be to look into different models and check which of these are recommended and why.
 Let’s do exactly that and discover which models might be best for you…